kghose/Chhobi/Readme.md

 Usage
 =====
 The main browsing interface is the Ribbon, which represents each picture as a small tile.
-The tiles are arranged in order from latest to oldest, from left to right.
-Hovering the mouse over the tile causes the picture and it's associated metadata to appear in the preview pane.
+The tiles are arranged in order from latest to oldest.
+Hovering the mouse over the tile causes a preview and the photo metadata to appear.

-The caption, date and keywords can be edited in the preview pane.
-Clicking on a tile, or selecting a bunch of tiles adds them to the holding table.
-The tiles on the holding table represent a set of pictures that can be processed in different ways.
-The pictures in the set can be copied into a new folder (resized) if asked for, and the copies can be dropped into a mail program or other external application.
+Clicking on the tile will "lock" the preview and allow you to move your mouse without changing the preview.
+The caption, date and keywords can be edited.
+You can use the left and right mouse buttons to step through the pictures.
+Pressing `h` will cause the photo to be added to the holding table.
+You can click and drag the mouse to select multiple photos.

+Photos on the holding table can be copied into a separate folder structure and resized.
+Dragging the `mail` icon and dropping it onto an email program or a browse for file field of a webpage causes the resized photos to be added to the upload.

+You can also open the folder enclosing the resized photos by clicking on the folder button.

 License (GPL)
 =============
-Chhobi is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+`Chhobi is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.